-In between Mong Kok’s second-hand stores, book shops, and traditional Chinese apartments lies an area packed full of gastronomic delights sure to satisfy any hungry foodie.
-Don’t worry, we’ll take you through the streets of the district which offer the best foodie haunts in this bustling neighborhood.
-Whether you’re in the mood for some authentic Chinese fare or jonesin’ for a juicy burger and cold brew, you’re just a few short steps from food nirvana in Mong Kok!
+In between Mong Kok’s second-hand stores, book shops, and traditional Chinese apartments is an area packed full of gastronomic delights sure to satisfy any hungry foodie.
+Don’t worry, we’ll take you through the streets of the district that offer the best foodie haunts in this bustling neighborhood.
+Whether you’re in the mood for some authentic Chinese fare or jonesin’ for a juicy burger and a cold brew, you’re just a few short steps from food nirvana in Mong Kok!

 1. Garage Bar

 These days it seems like every corner harbours yet another craft brewery enmeshed in Sai Ying Pun and Soho.
 Fear not, it’s not the same scene in Mong Kok.
 At Garage Bar, chill out amidst loungers sprinkled between two vintage Citroën vans, one from 1966 and the other from 1972.
 Even with gorgeous night-time views of the surrounding Mong Kok skyline, you’ll lose focus as soon as the Hongkongese Burger (a New Zealand steak burger in a bamboo charcoal pineapple bun) and the Ninja Lobster Roll (outfitted with Boston lobster tempura) arrive.

 Dishes We Love: Ninja Lobster Roll, Crab & Cheese Melt Sandwich, Hongkongese Burger

 Why We Like It: Where else can you chill out in Hong Kong amidst two vintage Citroën Vans?
 Brownie points if you can resist a selfie.